Welcome to today's edition of the Rush 24-7 podcast.

 I could not hear myself.

-If it's something that you you don't know what it's like to not be able to hear.
+If it's something that you, you don't know what it's like to not be able to hear.

-Well, I'm what what's gonna happen?
+Well, what's going to happen?

 So if you don't get this implant, your career is finished.

-Well, last night, and it's happened a couple, it it was it's it's just it's it's nothing anybody could have done to fix it, uh unless I would have had a direct audio line like I have here doing the program uh and and been wired in as though wearing headsets, but who wants to show up wearing a headset on stage, but that that that would have been the way to do it.
+Well, last night, and it's happened a couple, it's just, it's nothing anybody could have done to fix it unless I would have had a direct audio line like I have here doing the program and been wired in as though wearing headsets.

-It's so they can hear, and if they're not wearing headsets, they've got line in little earpieces that that you can't see, but it's because they can hear themselves over the crowd over the white noise over everything else.
+And if they're not wearing headsets, they've got line-in little earpieces that you can't see, but it's because they can hear themselves over the crowd, over the white noise, over everything else.

-Uh you don't know if you're speaking loud enough.
+And when you can't hear yourself, you don't know if you're speaking loud enough.

-Okay, we've got well, lots of stuff here.
+Okay, we've got, well, lots of stuff here.

-Well, this is uh this is a frustrating thing.
+Well, this is a frustrating thing.

-I don't care if it's Herman Cain or Bachman or or Romney or Newt, all we're hearing is their shortcomings and the headlines, you know, Newt's health problems, Romney's flip-flops for crying out loud.
+All we're hearing is their shortcomings and the headlines, you know, Newt's health problems, Romney's flip-flops, for crying out loud.

 What are we looking for?